-Thanksgiving Day celebrations are all about the festive feasts we enjoy with family and friends.
-But, once the Turkey has been gobbled up, tasty treats consumed, and drinks served, you’re often left with a huge mess to contend with.
+Thanksgiving Day gatherings are all about the tasty feasts we enjoy with family and friends.
+But, once the Turkey has been gobbled up, treats consumed, and drinks served, you’re often left with a huge mess to contend with.
 In most cases, there will be stains dotted around and you'll need to know how to remove these quickly so they don't set in.

 How to remove Thanksgiving Day stains